Tampa–Hillsborough County Public Library System: Tampa Public Library System (1912-1925)

 Prior to the 1984 fiscal year, control of the Tampa-Hillsborough County Public Library system was a contentious split between the County and the City of Tampa.
 In 1981 a controversy arose surrounding sex education books that were housed in the children's section.
 The City Council, not the County, decided the solution was to move the books to the adult section.
-This instance led to the creation of a committee to devise a plan to clearly define which entity, City or County, would have control of the libraries.
-Two plans came about, one proposed by the City Council that "recommended the creation of a seven member council under control of the mayor".
-The other recommendation was from the County Commission which called for a "14-member library board of directors with eight members appointed by the County Commission and six members appointed by the city.
-Neither plan was adopted as arguments from each side led to an impasse; some of the strongest objections against full County control came from Mayor Martinez who stated that such an idea was "unacceptable to the citizens of Tampa who have invested millions of dollars over many years to develop the system.
+This led to the creation of a committee that aimed to devise a plan to clearly define which entity, City or County, would have control of the libraries.
+Two plans came about, one proposed by the City Council that "recommended the creation of a seven member council under control of the mayor."
+The other recommendation was from the County Commission which called for a "14-member library board of directors with eight members appointed by the County Commission and six members appointed by the city."
+Neither plan was adopted, as arguments from each side led to an impasse; some of the strongest objections against full County control came from Mayor Martinez, who stated that such an idea was "unacceptable to the citizens of Tampa who have invested millions of dollars over many years to develop the system.
 The County had no library system, the city did."
-Although, 56 percent of the funding for the libraries budget was provided by the County Commission and 44 percent by the City Council.
+However, 56 percent of the funding for the libraries budget was provided by the County Commission and 44 percent by the City Council.

 Finally, on October 1, 1984, Florida House Bill Number 1022 was adopted.
 This bill officially enlarged the County library system to include the City of Tampa and created the Public Library Board, and provided funding for the system.
-Section 4 of House Bill 1022 designated that the Public Library Board will be composed of "twelve residents of Hillsborough County, three from each of the four county single-member districts appointed by the Board of County Commissioners of Hillsborough County for staggered terms of three years; and they shall serve at the pleasure of the County Commission.
+Section 4 of House Bill 1022 designated that the Public Library Board would be composed of "twelve residents of Hillsborough County, three from each of the four county single-member districts appointed by the Board of County Commissioners of Hillsborough County for staggered terms of three years; and they shall serve at the pleasure of the County Commission.
 A majority of the membership of the Public Library Board shall constitute a quorum.
 This Board may make and adopt such by-laws, rules and regulations for its own guidance and for the government of the Public Library System as it may deem expedient and not inconsistent with law."

+Services

+Services provided by the THPL include internet access, public meeting room spaces, interlibrary loans, a Bookmobile, a Cybermobile for Spanish speakers, technology classes, adult literacy programs, and downloadable eBooks.
+Drive-through windows for returns and hold pick-ups are located at the Jimmie B. Keel and the Jan Kaminis Platt Regional Libraries.

+In 2017, THPL introduced the new HAAL Pass, which gives access to certain library resources to all students in the Hillsborough County Public Schools System.
+Students use their student ID number to use different online databases, borrow up to three physical items and read eBooks.